NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     >>> results
     (<validphys.results.DataResult object at 0x1518528350>, <validphys.results.ThPredictionsResult object at 0x1a19a4da50>)

-the covariance matrix associated with the ``DataResult`` in this tuple was constructed by :py:mod:`validphys.results.covmat` which allows the user to change the behaviour of the covariance matrix - such as adding theory uncertainties from scale variation or using a t0 pdf to calculate
+The covariance matrix associated with the ``DataResult`` in this tuple was constructed by :py:mod:`validphys.results.covmat` which allows the user to change the behaviour of the covariance matrix - such as adding theory uncertainties from scale variation or using a t0 pdf to calculate